-The Flow Measurement Design Plan and Operations Manual will include the development of a reporting form(s) to be submitted to DEQ annually.
+The Flow Measurement Design Plan and Operations Manual will include the development of a reporting form(s) to be submitted to the Department annually.
 The form will be designed to evaluate the permittee's compliance with the special conditions of Section F. A reporting table designed to check compliance with Special Condition I.F.3 shall be submitted within at least eight months of permit issuance.
-For each reporting period the table shall record the date, the natural inflow to Sugar Hollow Reservoir and to South Fork Rivanna River
+For each reporting period the table shall record the date, the natural inflow to Sugar Hollow Reservoir and to South Fork Rivanna River Reservoir, whether the reservoirs are at full pond, and the required and actual total downstream flow past Sugar Hollow Reservoir and South Fork Rivanna River Reservoirs.